 What is Slow Fashion?

 Slow fashion is about conscious shopping and wearing clothing with sustainability in mind.
 It is about designing, creating, and buying clothing that last a long time.
-Here quality matters over quantity and since the process takes place slowly hence it we term it as slow fashion.
+Here quality matters over quantity and since the process takes place slowly, we term it as slow fashion.

-Slow fashion examples: Handmade classical products like Jamdani, Dhakai Muslin.
-Moreover vintage and second hand clothes are also a part of slow fashion.
+Handmade classical products like Jamdani, Dhakai Muslin, Nakshi kantha, etc. Moreover vintage and second hand clothes are also a part of slow fashion.

 Slow fashion promotes a slower, steady and more sustainable approach as it is hand-made with sustainable raw materials like lotus, banana, orange fiber and promotes the use of vintage or second hand clothes, upcycling old clothing materials.
 It decreases carbon footprint and takes care of the 3Ps of sustainability- People, planet and profit.